DanDargel/paloalto-parse_fw_traffic/README.md

           piped in.
 Files ending in ".gz", ".bz", or ".bz2" will be decompressed when read.
 Use -l -c0 to output raw records.

-  --fw=FWNAME              Only process records for firewall named --rule=RULE              Only process records contains RULE --srczone=ZONE           Only process records from zone --dstzone=ZONE           Only process records to zone --src=ip                 Limit to source IP
+   --fw=FWNAME              Only process records for firewall named --rule=RULE              Only process records that contains RULE --proto=tcp              Only process records for protocol --srczone=ZONE           Only process records from zone --dstzone=ZONE           Only process records to zone --src=ip                 Limit to source IP